dbmcclain/Astronomy/README.md

    (mod (to-turns ang) 1.0))
 ```

 **bipolar**  _ang => ang_ -- convert angle to principal values in (-180 180) deg.
 The result remains in canonical angle measure.
 We are simply renormalizing the value to be in the principle domain corresponding to a signed range from -1/2 to +1/2 Turn.
-The Riemann surface has a branch cut along the negative Real axis.
+The Riemann surface has a branch cut along the negative Real axis, with angles measured counter-clockwise from the positive real axis in the complex plane.
 ```
 ;; The following are equivalent: